DestinyWeaves/Guidebook/culture/index.md

 <li>Divorce is a very uncommon thing to happen.
 Divorce can only happen if a history of abuse is shown and proven.
 A breakdown due to lack of love isn’t considered a valid reason for divorce.
 This is why marriage between holders takes a very long time before the ceremony comes to light.</li>
 </ul>
 <h4>Halls</h4>
-<ul><li>The Centers of Learning, think of it a Medieval Apprenticeship, with a guild, called a “Crafthall”</li>
+<ul><li>The Centers of Learning, think of it as a Medieval Apprenticeship, with a guild, called a “Crafthall”</li>
 <li>All Crafthalls have a Master Crafter.
 The MASTER of their Hall, each craft has a central hall.
 Holdcraft usually means one lacks the ‘formal’ training.</li>
 <li> Apprentices join around age 12.US/UK: High School Profficency</li>
 <li> Journeyman is the next step by “Walking the Tables” around 20-25- US: Bachelors/ UK: Undergrad</li>